tjfinney/ANTTV.code/README.md

 data matrix.

 `do_CMDS()`
-Perform classical multi-dimensional scaling.
+Perform classical multi-dimensional scaling on a distance matrix.

 `do_DC()`
-Perform divisive clustering.
+Perform divisive clustering on a distance matrix.

 `do_NJ()`
-Perform neighbour-joining.
+Perform neighbour-joining on a distance matrix.

 `do_NJ_consensus()`
 Use bootstrap sampling of a data matrix to obtain the majority-rule